snowplow/documentation/docs/reusable/untitled-reusable-block-29/_index.md

 ## Uploading custom enrichments

 You can add new custom enrichments via the Control Plane tab.
-The only thing you have to do is submit the enrichment file which you created according to this [wiki page](https://github.com/snowplow/snowplow/wiki/Configurable-enrichments).
+The only thing you have to do is submit the enrichment configuration file which you created according to the documentation in [Available Enrichments](/docs/enriching-your-data/available-enrichments/index.md).
 If the enrichment relies on additional schemas these should be uploaded to the Iglu repository.

 ## Adding a custom schema